5T33Z0/OCLP4Hackintosh/Enable_Features/AirportItllwm_Sequoia.md

 ## Instructions

-We need to prepare the `config.plist` and EFI folder content to make `AirportItlwm.kext` work again!
+We need to prepare the `config.plist` and EFI folder content to make `AirportItlwm.kext` work in macOS Sequoia and Tahoe.
 You can either follow the instructions below, or [copy the settings from this plist](/plist/AirportItlwm_Sequoia.plist).

 ⚠️ Make sure to adjust the PCI path of the WiFi card so that it matches the location of the WiFi card in your system!